Training Opportunities

 TECHNICAL TRAINING

 is a full or part-time staff position that typically requires a bachelor's degree in psychology, biology, or a related discipline.
-The position includes a salary and fringe benefits.
 Laboratory technicians in Bardo's laboratory have gone on to advanced careers in psychology, medicine, and pharmaceutical business.

 HOME TEACHING COURSES RESEARCH LABORATORY